Code-Institute-Submissions/stream-one-project-5/README.md

 This is a project website for Code Institute Full Stack Development course Stream One.
 It is a sample website for a walking group based in the south-west of England, a small group which organises monthly walks in Devon and Cornwall both on moorland and along the coast path.

 The website provides information for both existing and potential group members, covering future events and past walks as well as information about the hobby of walking itself.
+The site also gives links to the group's social media accounts in the footer of each page.

 ## Responsive Design